CanDIG/candig-server/docs/data.rst

 .. warning::
-    In previous versions, it was recommended that you specify the second sample as an independent object in the list, as shown below.
+    In candig-ingest<=1.4.0, it was recommended that you specify the second sample as an independent object in the list, as shown below.
 Do not use this way as it is obsolete.